|

 CAT Strong 2 Factor Authentication is based on:

-2. Something you have - your cellular phone running the CAT token which produces your one-time-password.
+- Something you have - your cellular phone running the CAT token

 The CAT one-time-password is used to Authenticate a PC or Notebook computer for Internet Banking, Remote Network Access (VPN, Citrix, Email etc), Secure Documents, virtually any other Internet or network computer system requiring Authentication.
 CAT does NOT use SMS to deliver the one-time-password.